Tom de Grooth

 Tom Nico de Grooth (born 14 May 1979) is a Dutch cricketer.
 He is a right-handed batsman and a right-arm off spin bowler.
 He made his debut for the Dutch national team in a one-day game against Denmark on 26 July 2003.
-His highest first-class score is 196 for the Netherlands against Bermuda in the 2007-08 ICC Intercontinental Cup.
-In 2010, de Grooth was among the first three cricketers to be awarded central contracts with the Koninklijke Nederlandse Cricket Bond (Royal Dutch Cricket Board).
+His highest first-class score is 196 for the Netherlands, which came against Bermuda in the 2007-08 ICC Intercontinental Cup.
+In 2010, De Grooth was among the first three cricketers to be awarded central contracts with the Koninklijke Nederlandse Cricket Bond (Royal Dutch Cricket Board).

 Career

 The 2008 ICC World Twenty20 Qualifier was hosted by Ireland, the pre-tournament favourites.
 Of the six teams participating, the tournament marker the first time four of them played Twenty20 Internationals (T20I) including the Netherlands.
-The opening match between the Netherlands and Kenya nine of the Netherlands' players, including de Grooth, were playing not just their first T20I, but their first twenty20 match.
+The opening match between the Netherlands and Kenya nine of the Netherlands' players, including De Grooth, were playing not just their first T20I, but their first twenty20 match.